How Genetics Helps a Salesman

 Imagine you defined some locations on a map.
 Now, you want to travel through all of them within one journey while trying to keep the overall distance at a minimum.
 Which order would you choose?
 This may sound like an easy question at first glance.
 It actually is when talking about three, five or six cities.
 But what if we talk about 50, 100 or even 10’000 cities?
 Then you realize how hard this problem is.

 You might think, we have computers, so let’s let them do the work.
-Unfortunately, it’s not that easy because the TSP belongs to a special kind of problem having a so-called non-deterministic polynomial-time hardness.
+Unfortunately, it’s not that easy because the optimization version of TSP is NP-hard, while its decision version is NP-complete.

 Here is why: